Internet privacy: Evercookies

 Evercookie, created by Samy Kamkar, is a JavaScript-based application which produces cookies in a web browser that actively "resist" deletion by redundantly copying themselves in different forms on the user's machine (e.g., Flash Local Shared Objects, various HTML5 storage mechanisms, window.name caching, etc.), and resurrecting copies that are missing or expired.
 Evercookie accomplishes this by storing the cookie data in several types of storage mechanisms that are available on the local browser.
 It has the ability to store cookies in over ten types of storage mechanisms so that once they are on one's computer they will never be gone.
 Additionally, if Evercookie has found the user has removed any of the types of cookies in question, it recreates them using each mechanism available.
 Evercookies are a type of zombie cookie.
 However, modern browsers and anti-malware software can now block or detect and remove such cookies.

 Anti-fraud uses

 Some anti-fraud companies have realized the potential of Evercookies to protect against and catch cyber criminals.
 These companies already hide small files in several places on the perpetrator's computer but hackers can usually easily get rid of these.
-The advantage to Evercookies is that they resist deletion and can rebuild themselves.
+The advantage of Evercookies is that they resist deletion and can rebuild themselves.